Vismanza/sfiFieldGuideCostMargin/docs/pages/1-setup-basics.md

 Navigate to *Vlocity Product Designer > Products > List View: All Products*.
 Open the Boiler Insurance Product and navigate to the Pricing tab.

+#### Define Margin Calculation Type

+Navigate to CMT Administration > CPQ Configuration Setup and earch for an entry: MarginCalculationType.

+Set this to 'margin' if you want margin to be calculated.
+Set it to 'markup' if you want markup to be calculated.

+![MarginCalculationType][MarginCalculationType]

 #### Create a Price List Entry under Costs by click on *New Cost*.

 ![Cost PLE][1-cost-ple]